-The following section provides a detailed analysis of operating results for first quarter of 2015, in comparison with the same quarter of 2014.
-The detailed analysis of prior quarters is provided in the interim reports for fiscal 2014 and 2013, available on SEDAR's website at www.sedar.com.
+The following section provides a detailed analysis of operating results for second quarter of 2015, in comparison with the same quarter of 2014 and results for the first six months of 2015.
+The detailed analysis of prior quarters is provided in the interim reports for fiscal 2015, 2014 and 2013, available on SEDAR's website at www.sedar.com.